---

 ```python

-block_output.block_regular_gas_used += max(tx_regular_gas, calldata_floor_gas_cost)
+block_output.block_execution_gas_used += max(tx_execution_gas, calldata_floor_gas_cost)

 ```

 The `max` with `calldata_floor_gas_cost` ([EIP-7623](https://eips.ethereum.org/EIPS/eip-7623)) ensures calldata-heavy transactions consume at least the floor cost worth of block capacity.
-The floor applies to regular gas only — state gas remains fully exempt from block limits.
+The floor applies to execution gas only — state gas remains fully exempt from block limits.

 The block header `gas_used` field is set to: